Elevator Description (39 seconds)

 Phist enters the nightmarish dimension with a chaotic musical burst.
 “You will join them soon.” he says.
 After Phist leaves, again in a burst of noise, Michaela appears and tells Freddie not to lose hope, “You need to recover.”
 Freddie returns to the hospital bed.

 Michaela sings Scattered Grace.
 “So many cry out for justice or love, but there never is enough to go around.”
-Freddie is in intensive care, fighting for his life.
+Freddie is in intensive care, precarious.

 Like a magician, Michaela makes a Stetson hat appear.
 She smiles and dons the hat, playfully pretending to be a wild west hero.
 She exits.